randylubin/story-synth-docs/src/guide/publish.md

 ### Custom style

 Each Vue file (e.g. App.vue, RoomPicker.vue, Monster.vue) has its own style section at the bottom of the file.
 Custom CSS on App.vue will appear on all pages but if you only want to affect one page, then add it to just that page in the `<style scoped>` section.

+### Pre-rendering pages

+You can pre-render pages, which allows you to have custom unfurls for social media – that's the little preview image and text.

+Make sure you:

+- add the page's path to vue.config.js
+- add the custom metadata to that page (inluding the og- and twitter tags)
+- fire the code `document.dispatchEvent(new Event("x-app-rendered"))` after the page content is loaded.
+This might be in the mounted function or after data is imported from the Google Sheet.

+### Custom Game URLs

+You may want your session links to have a cleaner URL (e.g. not including the long Google Sheet ID).
+If so, you can use the customGameLauncher, and customGameSessionManager files.

+Use the existing games (e.g. Around the Realm) as an example of what you'd need for your games.
+You'll end up with a url for a custom game launcher that's something like: `storysynth.org/Games/Around-The-Realm`

 ### Hardcode game content